Art Garfunkel: Early life

-Garfunkel was born in Forest Hills, Queens, New York City, the son of Rose (born Pearlman) and Jacob "Jack" Garfunkel, a traveling salesman.
+Garfunkel was born in Forest Hills, Queens, New York City, to Rose (née Pearlman) and Jacob "Jack" Garfunkel, a traveling salesman.
 Art was a middle child with two brothers, the older Jules and the younger Jerome.
-Jacob's parents immigrated to the United States at the beginning of the twentieth century, and settled in Manhattan.
+Jacob's parents had immigrated to the United States at the beginning of the twentieth century and settled in Manhattan.
 Before his career in sales, Jacob worked as an actor in Dayton, Ohio.
-Garfunkel is of Romanian-Jewish descent, his paternal grandparents having emigrated from the city of Iași.
-When he was young, he would often sing in synagogue.
-His maternal cousin was Lou Pearlman, founder of the Backstreet Boys and NSYNC.
+Garfunkel is of Jewish-Romanian descent, his paternal grandparents having emigrated from the city of Iași.
+When he was young, he often sang in synagogue.
+His maternal cousin was Lou Pearlman, who ran one of the biggest Ponzi scams in history, and was founder of the Backstreet Boys and NSYNC.

 According to the Across America DVD, Garfunkel's love of singing originated in the first grade.
 "When we were lined up in size order, and after everyone else had left, I'd stay behind and enjoy the echo sound of the stairwell tiles and sing 'Unchained Melody' and 'You'll Never Walk Alone', learning to love this goosebumps song from the tender age of five."
-Later, Garfunkel's father bought him a wire recorder and from then on, Garfunkel spent his afternoons singing, recording, and playing it back, so he could listen for flaws and learn how to improve.
+Later, Garfunkel's father bought him a wire recorder, and from then on, Garfunkel spent his afternoons singing, recording, and playing it back, so he could listen for flaws and learn how to improve.

-At his bar mitzvah in 1954, Garfunkel performed as a cantor, singing over four hours of his repertoire for his family.
+At his bar mitzvah in 1954 in the Jewish Center of Kew Gardens Hills, Garfunkel performed as a cantor, singing over four hours of his repertoire for his family.
 As a young teen, Garfunkel became ill with a lung infection, leading to a love for basketball.
 He explained in a 1998 interview: "In the summer of '55, I had a lung infection.
 I couldn't run around, but I loved basketball and there was a hoop nearby.
 Much of the summer I spent methodically hitting 96, 98 foul shots out of 100.
 Then 102!
 I never played on a team after junior high school.
 Just 3 against 3, half court pick up games in the schoolyard."
 He met future singing partner Paul Simon in the sixth grade at PS 164, when they were both cast in the elementary school graduation play, Alice in Wonderland.
 It has been said by Garfunkel that Simon first became interested in singing after hearing Garfunkel sing a rendition of Nat King Cole's "Too Young" in a school talent show.